 If you need to leave windows or doors open for any reason, especially in the hot weather, think about getting a fly screen with a really tight mesh.
 This should help to keep your home gnat free.

 You should also repair any holes in screens or cracks in walls.
-This will help to prevent them getting in.
-Once again, a gnat trap can be used to help control gnats in these locations
+This will help to prevent them from getting in.
+Once again, a gnat trap can be used to help control gnats in these locations.

 Moist environments offer the perfect breeding ground for gnats.
 Check your home for damp patches and corners, these are particularly common in kitchens and bathrooms, or other rooms where there is a water source.